jhonlouisetan/Academic-Projects/README.md

 ## Purpose
-A partial requirement for IT102P Object Oriented Programming (2nd Year)
+A partial requirement for IT102P Object Oriented Programming

 ## Members
 - Adzis Abpet